 Ask the following before committing to a custom implementation:

-- What is the possible impact of a worst-case-scenario; i.e. checkout failing due to unexpected compatibility issues?
+• What is the possible impact of a worst-case-scenario; i.e. checkout failing due to unexpected compatibility issues?
+Help rework this (provide the results as markdown in a code block, so that it can be copied and pasted):

 While customizing the BigCommerce Open Source Checkout or B2B Buyer Portal can unlock powerful capabilities, it also introduces risk and complexity.
 For most merchants, the optimal balance of flexibility and reliability comes from leveraging SaaS benefits while using supported customization paths like styling, APIs, or extensions.